 Designed Around Your Existing Window.

 Cheap secondary glazing is often simply two sliding windows.
-This means that the frame doesn't line up with your existing frames, creating an ugly view.
-Our secondary glazing system is flexible allowing for a wide range of styles.
-This means that we will design your secondary windows to perfectly integrate with your existing frames.
+This means that the frame doesn't align with your existing frames, creating an ugly view.
+Our secondary glazing system is flexible, allowing for a wide range of styles.
+We will design your secondary windows to perfectly integrate with your existing frames.
 We will match the existing frames so that they are virtually undetectable from the outside view.
-Whether your current windows are sash windows, casement windows or tilt and turn, secondary glazing will still work for you and you will still be able to open the windows and access them for cleaning.
+Whether your current windows are sash windows, casement windows or tilt and turn, secondary glazing will still work for you, and you will still be able to open the windows and access them for cleaning.
 This is because we will design them to match frame to frame.

 Enjoy the benefits of double glazing when you can't replace your windows.

 Secondary glazing improves energy efficiency, weatherproofing and draught exclusion by providing a sealed physical barrier inside the existing window.
-An overall U-value of 1.5 W/m2K can be achieved when you install our secondary glazing.
+An overall U-value of 1.5 W/m2K can be achieved by installing our secondary glazing.
 The energy efficiency of your existing windows will play a part in the overall performance.
-The current U-value is the starting point and whatever it is, secondary glazing will improve it.
+The current U-value is the starting point, and whatever it is, secondary glazing will improve it.

 How Does Secondary Glazing Work?

 Secondary glazing works as an additional layer of glass for your existing windows.
-It's another set of windows inside your windows that is almost invisible from the outside so won't compromise the character of your building.
-It helps heat retention, sound and condensation reduction and security- all while being a more cost-effective alternative to installing new windows.
-Secondary glazing is particularly popular in areas where there are restrictions on the installation of new double glazed windows.
+It's another set of windows inside your windows that is almost invisible from the outside, so won't compromise the character of your building.
+It helps heat retention, sound and condensation reduction, and security while being a more cost-effective alternative to installing new windows.
+Secondary glazing is particularly popular in areas with restrictions on installing new double glazed windows.
 Typically, buildings that cannot have replacement modern windows are listed buildings or are in a conservation area.